Cloudflare logo in orange on a beige background with text reading ‘Cloudflare Origin for Apache.’

 Prerequisites

-Log in to Cloudflare and navigate to the SSL/TLS page.
+Log in to the Cloudflare Dashboard and select your domain.
+Navigate to the SSL/TLS page from the top navigation.

-In Origin Certificate Installation, the defaults should be Private Key Type: RSA with 15 years validity.
-Click Create.
+In Origin Certificate Installation, set Private Key Type to RSA with 15 years validity (the default).
+Then click Create.

-In the next screen, the Key format should be PEM (default) and Web Server for Installation: Apache httpd.
+In the next screen, the Key format should be PEM (default), and for Web Server for Installation, select Apache httpd (though the PEM file works for most web servers).

-Copy your Origin Certificate and Private Key to a text editor for later.
-We will need to paste these into Linux.
+Important: Copy your Origin Certificate and Private Key to a temporary text file on your local machine.
+You’ll need them shortly!

 sudo mkdir -p /etc/cloudflare/

-Using nano text editor, create a new file example.com.pem (where example.com is your own domain).
+Using nano (or your preferred editor), create a new file /etc/cloudflare/example.com.pem (replace example.com with your domain).

 sudo nano /etc/cloudflare/example.com.pem